 - Japanese sweet potatoes: Bake them first and store in fridge.
 When it’s time for dinner, split them open on the top and smash down the flesh with a fork OR I just slice the potatoes up into discs — and put in the air fryer for about 10 minutes.
 No oil.
 Crispy on the outside and creamy on the inside.

-2nd choice: Ninja Air Fryer (5.5 quart) – If you have the space, go for this “family size” air fryer.
+Top choice: Ninja Air Fryer (5.5 quart) – If you have the space, go for this “family size” air fryer.
 You can cook a lot at once, and it comes in lots of fun, pretty colors.
+I have the 4-quart size and wish it was larger.

-2. Pressure Cooker: Game-changer in no uncertain terms.
+This was a game-changer in our house in NO UNCERTAIN TERMS.
 It is not an exaggeration to say that getting a pressure changed everything for me.
 Beans (without soaking!) are ready in 30 minutes and taste better than any bean in a can or even cooked on the stove for hours.
 The pressure just seals in the flavor and makes the world taste good.

 Top choice: Instant Pot (8 quarts) I’ve had others.
 This is the best.